paltaa/mongo/README.md

 * Controlling CPU & RAM Resource Allocation
 * Correctly configuring WiredTiger Cache Size in containers
 * Controlling Anti-Affinity for Mongod Replicas to avoid a Single Point of Failure _(although in Minikube there is only one host node, so in reality all Mongod Replicas will land on the same host)_

-### 2.2 Factors To Be Potentially Addressed In The Future By This Project

-* Leveraging XFS filesystem for data file storage to improve performance _(not worth attempting to implement any hacks here to get this working in Minikube, as Minikube is just a demo/development environment, so raw performance gains from using XFS are not a priority)_